spectator/validates_email/README.md

 Credits
 -------

-Most of the code were taken from Alex Dunae (dunae.ca) plugin (see http://github.com/alexdunae/validates_email_format_of/) and adopted for Rails 3, so pass all beers to him.
+Most of the code were taken from Alex Dunae (dunae.ca) plugin (see http://github.com/alexdunae/validates_email_format_of/) and adopted for Rails 3 playing around with Rails 3 beta, so pass all beers to him.

 Contributors
 ------------